 - 1) Understand and apply current chemical theories in the following areas: - a.
 Use of the language and terminologies of organic chemist (nomenclature, concepts, and fundamental transformations). - b.
 Use of fundamental concepts to understand and predict structures, properties, reactivity, and mechanisms of organic reactions. - c.
-Use of molecular models and/or modeling software to explain reactivity, stability, and function. - 2) Communicate understanding of organic principles - a.
-In writing on exams, quizzes, and assignments. - 3) Develop critical thinking skills by:
+Use of molecular models, modeling software, and chemistry database to explain reactivity, stability, and function. - 2) Communicate understanding of organic principles - a.
+In writing on exams, quizzes, and assignments.

-- a.
-Appling your knowledge to new findings in chemical science. - b.
-Posing questions and answering question on multiple cognitive levels - 4) Develop awareness of modern issues in chemistry by: - a.
+- 3) Develop critical thinking skills by: - a.
+Applying their knowledge to new findings in chemical science. - b.
+Posing and answering chemistry questions at multiple cognitive levels. - 4) Develop awareness of modern issues in chemistry by: - a.
 Understanding the impact of organic chemistry in our daily lives and your professional development. - b.
 Examining ethical issues which relate to applied organic chemistry.